Synival/bytediff/README.md

 # bytediff

 This tool is used for sequences in binary files where the differences between consequtive bytes are the same as a user-provided sequence of bytes or a string.
-You can use it to find a sequence of bytes you know exists within a file - like a word in lower case - but you don't know what the exact corresponding bytes are.
+You can use it to find a sequence of bytes you know exists within a file (such as a word in lower case) but you don't know what the exact corresponding bytes are.

 Let's say you wanted to find an ascending pattern of 5 bytes, or a sequences of bytes that may spell out the word "donut".
 Run bytediff like so: